kensipe/ckad-labs/Readme.md

 - discover and use resources that extend Kubernetes
 - know how to identify and use them.

+## Thanks

+Thanks to those that help to keep this project up to date.

+- Curtis Hamm @SliderCO-007

 <!-- todos -->
 <!-- ### Lab 8: [Final Lab](lab8.md)
 * add a lab for 7 to have 1 container write to a location and 2 container to read